Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Tufted velvet sofas: pros and cons

-Tufting can keep fabric taut, which may reduce shifting and some wrinkling, but it adds seams and button points that collect dust.
-If you prefer tufting, check stitching security and confirm the cushion/support core feels stable.
+Tufting can keep fabric taut, which may reduce some shifting and surface wrinkling, but it also adds seams and button points that collect dust.
+If you like the look, check stitch security and make sure the cushion and support core still feel stable.

 FAQs